IvanRozb/vue-drag-websocket/README.md

 ## Interactive workspace

 ### Libraries/resources used:
-- vue-konva/konva - the library that provides system for handling interactive movement, resizing of blocks.
+- ```vue-konva/konva``` - the library that provides system for handling interactive movement, resizing of blocks.
 One of the most popular libraries for canvas handling.
-- localstorage - the build-in solution that provides the way to store the data, so it would be restores if browser is closed/updated
+- ```localstorage``` - the build-in solution that provides the way to store the data, so it would be restores if browser is closed/updated
+- ```vuex``` - one of the most popular state-management library for Vue

 ### Algorithms and Data Structures
 In this section I used an array as the main data structure as it stores the data about list of blocks which user interacts with.